RareSkills/blog/governance-contract-solidity/governance-contract-solidity.md

 # Governance Contract in Solidity

 The pattern of governance many DeFi applications follows is heavily inspired by Compound Finance’s implementation.
-Although, there isn’t an Ethereum Improvement Proposal related to create a standard governance interface, most DeFi governance implementations generally follow the same set of principles.
+Although, there isn’t an Ethereum Improvement Proposal related to creating a standard governance interface, most DeFi governance implementations generally follow the same set of principles.

-Ultimately, governance contracts tend behave like multisignature wallets with votes weighted by token balances of the voters.
+Ultimately, governance contracts tend to behave like multisignature wallets with votes weighted by token balances of the voters.

 A proposal is an Ethereum transaction: an address or list of addresses, and a calldata or list of calldatas.
 The community (holders of tokens that give them the right to vote), propose Ethereum transactions and based on the outcome of the vote, the transaction is executed on chain, or defeated if it doesn’t pass the election.